obsproject/rfcs/text/0039-service-overhaul.md

 Twitch, YouTube and Restream have their own integration in OBS with OAuth.
 But those need to be isolated as plugins.

-Those will plugins will provide the basic and OAuth version of the services as one services.
+Those plugins will provide the basic and OAuth version of the services as one services.

 If OBS is built without client ids and hashes, those plugins will be built without their integration.

 #### Dock state

-Actually the dock state is global in the config, but with docks that appear depending on the service which is per profile which is still "also" the case with "old" integrations.
+Actually the dock state is global (same on any profile).
+But with docks that appear depending on the service integration which is per profile.

 This can lead to dock state losses between profile switching and exiting.
-The "old" integration actually store a dock state in the profile config and restore it after the integration is is loaded.
+Currents integrations actually store a dock state in the profile config and restore it after the integration is loaded.

-But making restoring a dock state from a plugin should should not be considered at all.
+But restoring a dock state from a plugin must not be considered at all.
 Making it per profile could avoid this.

 Integrations docks will be added after specific frontend event.